 10. Kirkland Museum of Fine & Decorative Art

-The Kirkland Museum of Fine & Decorative Art houses one of the best collections of decorative art in the nation in a vast number of design styles.
-You’ll leave with a much greater appreciation and understanding of interior design after spending a few hours here.
+The Kirkland Museum of Fine & Decorative Art houses one of the nation’s best collections of decorative art in a vast number of design styles.
+After spending a few hours here, you’ll leave with a much greater appreciation and understanding of interior design.

-Although Kirkland’s International Decorative Arts Collection is its biggest draw, this museum also has over 7,000 works of art by over 700 Colorado artists on display, and over 1,200 paintings by Vance Kirkland, the museum’s namesake.
-It’s like three museums in one, and they’re all worth checking out.
+Although Kirkland’s International Decorative Arts Collection is its biggest draw, this museum also has over 7,000 works of art by over 700 Colorado artists on display and over 1,200 paintings by Vance Kirkland, the museum’s namesake.
+It’s three museums in one, and they’re all worth checking out.